How to quickly delete your PayPal account in four steps

-(Pocket-lint) - If you’re looking to use a different payment service than PayPal, for whatever reason, you may be happy to know it's actually really easy to close your PayPal account.
+If you’re looking to use a different payment service than PayPal, for whatever reason, you may be happy to know it's actually really easy to close your PayPal account.
 Unlike some services that bury the option (or practically make people jump through hoops, like by having to email and wait for a response), PayPal is pretty up-front with its process and allows users to delete their account from the web or the PayPal app in just a few quick taps.
 Just be sure to remove any money from your PayPal balance before doing so.

 How to delete your PayPal account